 However, customer engagement is a huge goal.
 This is especially true for small businesses that often find it difficult to engage with their customers because of a lack of capital and resources.

 So, if you serve small businesses, they could surely use some help from you!
-We have some straightforward tips for helping your clients optimize their customer engagement.
+We have some straightforward tips for helping your clients optimize their customer engagement and boost customer loyalty.

 Let’s get started!